Code-Institute-Submissions/letter-bee/README.md

 * Footer
     * This wasn't originally included in the design, but during development I realised that I would want to have a way for users to contact me

+* Honeycomb background
+    * The background effect wasn't included in the orginal scope.
+I felt that the page looked too 'bare' with the large expanse of colour surrounding the game display div, and wanted to add some relevant detail.

 ## Development process
 ---
 ### External sources used